mhistersax/Task-tracker/readme.md

 - Ensure that tasks are saved in `tasks.json`, which is automatically created in the root directory.
 - The application uses Node.js's native `fs` module to interact with the JSON file, ensuring task persistence.

----

-This **README** provides clear instructions on how to set up and use your Task Tracker CLI project.
-Let me know if you need further customization!